-Dr. Riley, who is also the chair of the Department of Obstetrics and Gynecology at Weill Cornell Medicine and chair of the Immunization and Emerging Infections Expert Work Group at ACOG, shared with Health Matters what she knows about the Pfizer vaccine and what women who are pregnant, thinking about getting pregnant, or lactating should know.
+Dr. Riley, who is also the chair of the Department of Obstetrics and Gynecology at Weill Cornell Medicine and chair of the Immunization and Emerging Infections Expert Work Group at ACOG, shared with Health Matters what she knows about the COVID-19 vaccines in use in the United States and what women who are pregnant, thinking about getting pregnant, or lactating should know.

 What is the recommendation for pregnant women?